ARM-software/abi-aa/aapcs64/aapcs64.rst

 Short Vectors
 -------------

-A short vector is a machine type that is composed of repeated instances of one fundamental integral or floating- point type.
+A short vector is a machine type that is composed of repeated instances of one fundamental integral or floating-point type.
 It may be 8 or 16 bytes in total size.
 A short vector has a base type that is the fundamental integral or floating-point type from which it is composed, but its alignment is always the same as its total size.
 The number of elements in the short vector is always such that the type is fully packed.
 For example, an 8-byte short vector may contain 8 unsigned byte elements, 4 unsigned half-word elements, 2 single-precision floating-point elements, or any other combination where the product of the number of elements and the size of an individual element is equal to 8.
 Similarly, for 16-byte short vectors the product of the number of elements and the size of the individual elements must be 16.

 Elements in a short vector are numbered such that the lowest numbered element (element 0) occupies the lowest numbered bit (bit zero) in the vector and successive elements take on progressively increasing bit positions in the vector.
 When a short vector transferred between registers and memory it is treated as an opaque object.
 That is a short vector is stored in memory as if it were stored with a single STR of the entire register; a short vector is loaded from memory using the corresponding LDR instruction.
 On a little-endian system this means that element 0         will always contain the lowest addressed element of a short vector; on a big-endian system element 0 will contain the highest-addressed element of a short vector.